openshift/microshift/ansible/README.md

 # ansible-microshift

 The purpose of this ansible automation is to help gain insight into the footprint and start times of MicroShift.
-At this stage we are capturing the first start as well as the second start (with cached images), as well as disk usage data from a number of points in time as well as performance tool data with pbench for each of the two starts.
+At this stage we are capturing the first start, the second start (with cached images), disk usage data from a number of points in time as well as performance tool data with pbench for each of the two starts.

 ## Prereqs